 Can I color records in a calendar report?

-You can create a formula text field that will display the value you want to see on the calendar as well as being a colored.
+Yes you can!
+You can create a formula text field that will display the value you want to see on the calendar as well as showing a color.
 In other words, if you want to see the Status of a record in red on your calendar, you could create a formula text field that displays the value from the field Status and is colored red.
 You would then display this formula text field on your calendar report.

 Step 2.
-Enter the field properties of your formula field.
-The following link explains how to enter the field properties of a field.
+Enter the field properties of your formula field (To learn how, please see our Change the Properties of a Field help topic.).